thiagocamposviana/TuteiBaseBundle/README.md

-# Tutei Base
+# Tutei Base for Ubuntu

-This extension has been created in order to clean install ez publish using the Github master version.
+This extension has been created in order to clean install ez publish in Ubuntu using the Github master version.

 # Install instructions